gencay/vscode-chatgpt/README.md

 # ChatGPT as your copilot to level up your developer experience

 - 🤖 Zero-Config setup.
 Simply login to OpenAI as usual.
+- 📎 Detects partial code response and suggests automatic continuation and combination of multiple answers.
 - ➡️ Export all your conversation history at once in Markdown format.
 - 💭 Preset commands + Customization to use any prompt for a selected code.
 - 📝 Create projects/files with one click using built-in actions in the conversation view.